ludus-leonis/FreeBeeGee/README.md

 **Note:** This is an development version.
 A few rather major features are still missing:

 * While you can upload images/tiles/pieces via the web-UI, editing them is quite limited.
-* No room passwords yet.
-Anyone who knows a room name can join it.
-That is partly by design, but it would be nice to have that option.

 The good news is: You can still use FreeBeeGee today to play!
 Those features will arrive sooner or later.
 There is a [roadmap](docs/roadmap.md) for details.